Skip to main content

 Candidates to this doctoral program require:

 • Minimum: A four-year undergraduate degree or equivalent; no specific major or work experience.
-Coursework or equivalent experience in calculus, probability, and linear algebra are required.
+Coursework or equivalent experience in calculus, probability, and linear algebra is required and must be completed before applying

 • Preferred: M.S./M.A. degree in statistics or computer science (or related technical discipline, e.g., mathematics, data science), or in a social science (or related field, e.g., public policy, education).
 Relevant work experience (particularly in government or nonprofit sectors), relevant research experience, and publications.